 Making assumptions about sediment accumulation rate, different sediment levels can be correlated to a time period.
 If this assumption is valid, increases in sand size or content may indicate a period of lower lake levels corresponding to an arid or warm period.
 Conversely, decreases in sand content may reflect periods of wet and cold climates.

-Prevalence of ostracodes can also be used to infer lake-level changes.
+The prevalence of ostracodes can also be used to infer lake-level changes.
 Ostracodes are small, shelled crustacea commonly preserved in sediments.
-Because many ostracode species have narrow ecological limits controlled by temperature, salinity, oxygen, food and other factors, they can provide an important tool for paleoceanographic reconstruction.
+Because many ostracode species have narrow ecological limits controlled by temperature, salinity, oxygen, food, and other factors, they can provide an important tool for paleoceanographic reconstruction.

 Sediment Formation and Types of Sediment